pippinbarr/cart253-2019/modules/core-variables-and-change/core-variables-and-change.md

 ## Variable save the day

-- Man variables are cool
 - They store data
 - They have relevant names
-- They can change over time to create dynamic behavior
+- They can __change over time to create dynamic behavior__
-- Not bad at all
+- Not bad at all, variables.
+Not bad at all.

 ---